-Zoning District Minimum Land Area Maximum No. of Units R-20 60,000 sq. ft.
-Total project area/20,000 • R-10 30,000 sq. ft.
-Total project area/10,000 R-7.5 22,500 sq. ft.
-Total project area/7,000 R-5 15,000 sq. ft.
-Total project area/3,750 R-3.5 10,500 sq. ft.
-Total project area/3,500 A-1 - A-3 10,500 sq. ft.
+Zoning District Minimum Land Area Maximum No. of Units R-20 60,000 [ square feet ] sq. ft.
+Total project area/20,000 R-10 30,000 [ square feet ] sq. ft.
+Total project area/10,000 R-7.5 22,500 [ square feet ] sq. ft.
+Total project area/7,000 R-5 15,000 [ square feet ] sq. ft.
+Total project area/3,750 R-3.5 10,500 [ square feet ] sq. ft.
+Total project area/3,500 A-1 - A-3 10,500 [ square feet ] sq. ft.
 Total project area/3,500

-- (b) Within cluster housing projects, [detached, duplex and multifamily] single-unit, two-unit, duplex-unit, and multi-unit dwellings [shall be] are permitted.
+(b) Within cluster housing projects, [detached, duplex and multi-family] single-unit, two-unit, duplex-unit, and multi-unit dwellings [shall be] are permitted.
+[Multi-family dwellings shall] Multi-unit dwellings must not exceed eight dwelling units in one structure;

-[Multifamily dwellings shall] Multi-unit dwellings must not exceed eight dwelling units in one structure. - (c) The director may waive the following requirements if suitable landscaping [and/or fence/wall buffering] or buffering with a fence or wall is provided: - (1) All structures containing more than two [dwelling] units [shall] must be set back a minimum of twice the required side and rear yards from adjoining properties not otherwise separated by a permanent open space in excess of 15 feet in width. - (2) All common activity areas, such as tot lots, play courts, swimming pools, and barbecue facilities, [shall] must be set back a minimum of 25 feet from all adjoining property lines and walls of the units in the project. - (d) To minimize the visual dominance of parking areas, while encouraging pitched roofs, the director may allow buildings to exceed the underlying district height limit[-]; provided that the following conditions are [met:] satisfied: - (1) The exemption will allow the required parking to be provided underneath the units, and therefore create more opportunities for open space; - (2) The building contains [multifamily] multi-unit dwellings with gabled [and/or] or hipped roof forms;
+- (c) The director may waive the following requirements if suitable landscaping [erfence/wall buffering, or both,] or buffering with a fence or wall is provided: - (1) All structures containing more than two [dwelling] units [shall] must be set back a minimum of twice the required side and rear yards from adjoining properties not otherwise separated by a permanent open space in excess of 15 feet in width; and - (2) All common activity areas, such as tot lots, play courts, swimming pools, and barbecue facilities, [shall] must be set back a minimum of 25 feet from all adjoining property lines and walls of the units in the project; - (d) To minimize the visual dominance of parking areas, while encouraging pitched roofs, the director may allow buildings to exceed the underlying district height limit; provided that the following conditions are [met:] satisfied: - (1) The exemption will allow the required parking to be provided underneath the units, and therefore create more opportunities for open space; - (2) The building contains [multi-family] multi-unit dwellings with gabled or hipped roof forms; - (3) The highest exterior wall line, equivalent to the structural top plate, [shall] must not exceed a height limit of 30 feet.
+This excludes gable ends above the structural plate line; - (4) The building must be sited a minimum of 20 feet from any property line in common with a zoning lot in a residential zoning district.
+The distance between any three-story buildings [shall] must be at least 30 feet; - (5) The building [shall] must not exceed a height limit of 34 feet; and - (6) The exemption will not adversely detract from the surrounding neighborhood character; - (e) If a private roadway abuts a neighboring property, with a setback less than the front yard required in the underlying zoning district of the abutting property, then either a wall [shall] must be constructed or landscaped buffering [shall] must be installed along the roadway, or a combination of a wall and landscaping, subject to the approval of the director;